Tanks in the Australian Army: Post Cold War to the present

 As part of the Plan Beersheba reorganisation, the M1A1 Abrams tanks were split across each the three armoured cavalry regiments assigned to the Army's multirole combat brigades located in Brisbane, Darwin and Townsville.
 It has been reported that this plan may require the acquisition of an additional 10–12 M1A1 Abrams and six M88A2 Hercules ARVs in order to allow the formation of three tank squadrons.
 Obstacle breaching and bridgelaying variants may also be acquired at a later date.
 One of the 1st Armoured Regiment's squadrons was transferred to the Townsville-based 2nd Cavalry Regiment in late 2015, with 14 of the tanks relocating.
 Another squadron was transferred to 2nd/14th Light Horse Regiment in Brisbane in 2017 to complete this process.

-Recent Australian Army planning documents envision the M1A1 fleet undergoing a number of upgrades similar to those planned by the US Army to improve their "lethality, survivability and supportability" in order to keep them in service until 2035, with the acquisition of additional tanks to enhance "strategic fleet sustainability" and obstacle clearance and breaching provided by vehicles using the same chassis.
-According to one source the Australian Army believes that the optimum fleet size for the M1A1 is 90 tanks, with a range of upgrade and procurement programs currently being planned.
+2015-16 Australian Army planning documents envisioned the M1A1 fleet undergoing a number of upgrades similar to those planned by the US Army to improve their "lethality, survivability and supportability" in order to keep them in service until 2035, with the acquisition of additional tanks to enhance "strategic fleet sustainability" and obstacle clearance and breaching provided by vehicles using the same chassis.
+The Australian Army looked that the optimum fleet size for the M1A1 is 90 tanks, with a range of upgrade and procurement programs currently being planned.

 Under Project LAND 907 Phase 2, the Australian Army's tank fleet is to be increased to 75 M1A2 SEPv3 variants of the Abrams.
-These tanks will be sourced from US Army stocks and be modernised before entering Australian service, with the current fleet of Abrams being returned to the United States.
+These tanks will be sourced from US Army stocks and be modernised before entering Australian service.
 In addition, 29 M1150 Assault Breacher Vehicles are to be procured under Project LAND 8160 Phase 1 along with a further six M88A2s and 18 M1074 Joint Assault Bridges.
 The US Government approved these purchases in April 2021.

+In 2025 Australia delivered 49 M1A1s to Ukraine as part of a military aid for the Russo-Ukrainian War.